Reputation: what industry says about Dr. David Dunkley Gyimah

 I’m the Asper Visiting Professor at the University of British Columbia and my doctorate and post doctorate work covers cognitivism, human centred design thinking and innovation in story forms, completed over four continents, combined with a historicity and art.
-I presented widely on how these subjects coalesce and collapse around my studies.
+I present widely on how these subjects coalesce and collapse around my studies.